alantg137/history/README.md

 1. Install Nix or NixOS.
 2. Clone this repository.
-3. Run "nix-shell" to install a basic LaTeX environment (it will take a while to download/build everything).
+3. Run "nix-build -o shell" to install a basic LaTeX environment (it will take a while to download/build everything).
+4. Run "./shell" to enter the environment.

 Now, you can type `make` to build everything or something like